emmacadavra/ci-portfolio1-spc/README.md

 #### **Sign-Up Form**

 Section Three of the site also contains a Sign-Up Form, which is a crucial element to this website as it provides users with a quick, easy way to register to join the choir.
-To further prevent the background image from interfering with the content, a background colour has been set that matches the Site Title and Navigation Bar font, and the SPC Logo image background.
+To further prevent the background image from interfering with the content, a background colour has been set that matches the Site Title, Navigation Bar and Footer text, and the SPC Logo image background.
 It has been given a slightly transparent value so that the image is still partially visible.

 The form features two fieldsets which clearly define the information that is required from the user.
 The first fieldset asks for personal details and includes three input fields - two text fields (clearly labelled 'First Name' and 'Last Name') and an email field (clearly labelled 'Email Address') - all three of which are marked as 'required'.